 - Target audience: Who will your target audience be, and will they have an appetite for AR and VR technology?
 For example, Millennials and Gen-Zers are more likely to use AR than Gen X and Boomers, although older people are using this technology more than they were a few years ago;

 - Purpose: What will be the purpose of your AR or VR app?
 You’ll need to carry out customer research to determine what your customer pain points are and how your app can help.
 For example, suppose you sell wallpaper online, and your customer wants to try it before they buy.
-In that case, an AR app can help them visualise the wallpaper they want before committing to a purchase.
-This increases customer satisfaction, boosts sales and reduces the risk of returns;
+In that case, an AR app can help them visualize the wallpaper they want before committing to a purchase.
+This increases customer satisfaction, boosts sales, and reduces the risk of returns;

 - Costs: Can you factor the costs into your budget?
 While the costs for creating AR and VR apps have gone down over the years, they’re still not cheap.
 It’s estimated to cost between $5,000 to $10,000 for a simple AR app, and up to $300,000 for a complex app.
 If you have your heart set on AR or VR, you’ll need to find the money, either through bootstrapping or investment;